patrickcura1989/sampleCSharp/README.md

 **Steps:**
 1. Clone this project
 2. Open the project in Visual Studio
+3. Rebuild the whole project
-3. Execute the tests from the Test Explorer Window
+4. Execute the tests from the Test Explorer Window

 # Test Cases
 * Verify that a User can Click on JS Alert then click OK in the Alert